SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

     outcomes of three tests: the auto-correlation at seasonal lags, the spectral peaks test and the seasonal dummies test all indicate no seasonality in the original time series).
 These tests are available in the *Diagnostic* section of the output tree.
-The descriptions of these tests are given in 3.4.1.
-The seasonality tests can also be executed independently from the seasonal adjustment process, as it is shown in 3.4.1.
+The seasonality tests can be executed independently from the seasonal adjustment proces.
+The descriptions of these tests are given in the [*Seasonality tests*] (../case-studies/seasonalitytests.html) scenerio.

 	{: .text-center.image-wrapper}